Louisiana Congressman-elect Luke Letlow dies from COVID-19

 BATON ROUGE, La.
-(AP) — Luke Letlow, Louisiana’s incoming Republican member of the U.S. House, has died from complications related to COVID-19 only days before he would have been sworn into office.
-He was 41.
+(AP) — The death of Louisiana’s incoming Republican member of the U.S. House from complications related to COVID-19 stunned the state’s political circles Wednesday and became the latest brutal reminder of how dangerous the coronavirus can be.

-The congressman-elect died at Ochsner-LSU Health Shreveport on Tuesday, according to his spokesman Andrew Bautsch.
+Luke Letlow, who was only 41 and had no known underlying health conditions, died Tuesday night at Ochsner-LSU Health Shreveport — days before he was scheduled to be sworn into office, according to his spokesman Andrew Bautsch.
+Bautsch asked for privacy for Letlow’s family “during this difficult and unexpected time.”

-“The family appreciates the numerous prayers and support over the past days but asks for privacy during this difficult and unexpected time,” Bautsch said in a statement.
+Republican U.S. Sen. Bill Cassidy, a doctor who tested positive for the coronavirus earlier this year and has since recovered, seemed almost at a loss for words in a Twitter video he posted Tuesday night about Letlow’s death, stopping at one point before saying: “It just, just, just, just brings home COVID can kill.
+For most folks it doesn’t, but it truly can.
+So, as you remember Luke, his widow, his children in your prayers, remember as well to be careful with COVID.”

+Only weeks after Letlow was elected, state officials Wednesday began discussing logistics for a special election to fill the seat again.

 Louisiana’s eight-member congressional delegation called Letlow’s death devastating.

-“Luke had such a positive spirit, and a tremendously bright future ahead of him,” the delegation said in a written statement.
-“He was looking forward to serving the people of Louisiana in Congress, and we were excited to welcome him to our delegation where he was ready to make an even greater impact on our state and our nation.”

-“COVID-19 has taken Congressman-elect Letlow from us far too soon,” the Democratic governor said in a statement.
-“I am heartbroken that he will not be able to serve our people as a U.S. representative, but I am even more devastated for his loving family.”
+As condolences poured in, many officials expressed shock and focused on the pandemic’s deadly toll.

+House Speaker Nancy Pelosi opened her weekly news conference Wednesday on Capitol Hill by extending “great sympathy” to the congressman-elect’s family and pushing for greater efforts to end the pandemic.
+The Democratic leader said Letlow’s COVID-related death could “happen to anyone — and it has happened to nearly 350,000 Americans.”

+“Many of those deaths could have been avoided,” she said.
+Pelosi added: “We must make sure that we are scientific and determined to crush the virus.”

+Louisiana state House Speaker Clay Schexnayder, a Republican, issued a statement mourning Letlow’s death and saying: “This pandemic is real and it’s taken too many of our loved ones.
+Too many husbands and wives, brothers and sisters, fathers and mothers, daughters and sons.”

-The governor intends to call a March special election to fill the congressional seat, according to his spokeswoman, Christina Stephens.
+Gov. John Bel Edwards intends to call a March special election to fill the congressional seat, according to his spokeswoman, Christina Stephens.

 Letlow was admitted to a Monroe hospital on Dec.
 19 after testing positive for the coronavirus.
 He was later transferred to the Shreveport facility and placed in intensive care.